Planner

 // planner — bring your own fully-configured planning agentai.planner({ name, planner: myPlanningAgent, capabilities });With model, the planner constructs the planning agent itself and supplies the plan schema as its output; systemPrompt (and placeholders) prepend to the generated prompt.
 With planner, your agent owns its own prompt and middleware — systemPrompt is ignored.

-dependsOnis advisory metadata — recorded on the snapshot for forensics, but the bounded-v1 planner does NOT reorder, parallelize, or schedule on it.- Earlier steps’ outputs are threaded into later steps’ prompt context, so a downstream capability builds on what ran before it.
+dependsOnis advisory metadata — recorded on the snapshot for forensics, but not used to reorder or parallelize.- Earlier steps’ outputs are threaded into later steps’ prompt context, so a downstream capability builds on what ran before it.

 maxSteps(default 10, must be ≥ 1) caps execution; a longer generated plan is truncated and the dropped tail recorded asskipped.